McSinyx/archaicy/src/tutorial/source.rst

 Moving the source
 -----------------

-Changing :py:meth:`Source.position` is one of the most noticeable, but first, we have to enable spatialization via :py:attr:`Source.spatialize`.
+Changing :py:attr:`Source.position` is one of the most noticeable, but first, we have to enable spatialization via :py:attr:`Source.spatialize`.

 .. code-block:: python